 The Company's equity investments are subject to market price risk.
 The investments in common shares are recorded at fair value at the respective period ends with the resultant gains or losses recorded in earnings.
 The price value of these investments can vary from period to period.
-During the year ended September 30, 2019, the market price fluctuation on the investments held resulted in a net gain of \$122,819 (2018 - net gain of \$520,288) on short-term investments.
-In 2019 at 10% change in fair value of the Company's c) Market risk (continued)
+During the year ended September 30, 2020, the market price fluctuation on the investments held resulted in a net gain of \$164,065 (2019 - net gain of \$122,819) on short-term investments.
+In 2020, a 10% change in fair value of the Company's c) Market risk (continued)